Pietro Parolin: Under Francis

+Conclave

 Parolin was repeatedly referred to as papabile, and was widely considered a favorite candidate to succeed Francis as Pope.
-He was a cardinal elector and presided over the 2025 papal conclave held after the passing of Pope Francis.
+He was a cardinal elector and presided over the 2025 conclave held after the passing of Pope Francis.
 Entering the conclave, he was seen by the media and betting markets as one of the favorites to take the papacy.
-According to the Italian media after the conclave, his candidacy faltered when his vote count stagnated between 40–50 votes, well short of the 89 votes required to achieve the two-thirds supermajority needed to become pope.
-The conclave ultimately elected Cardinal Robert Francis Prevost of the United States and Peru as the new pope, taking the name Leo XIV.
+He reportedly was the runner up on the fourth and final ballot.
+According to the Italian media after the conclave, his candidacy faltered when his vote count stagnated between 40 and 50 votes, well short of the 89 votes required to achieve the two-thirds supermajority needed to become pope.
+The conclave ultimately elected the American cardinal Robert Francis Prevost, who chose the name Leo XIV.
 As the most senior cardinal bishop present in the room, Cardinal Parolin carried out the duty of asking the pope-elect if he would accept the papacy and what his papal name would be.

-In August 2025 Cardinal Parolin inaugurated a memorial to the murdered Archbishop Michael Courtney in Burundi.